Explore generative AI

 1. Change the system prompt to You are a helpful AI assistant who supports employees with expense claims. and start a new chat conversation.

-2. Enter an expenses-related prompt, such as How much can I claim for a taxi? and view the response.
+2. Enter the prompt How do I submit a claim? and view the response.

 The response is likely to be generic.
 Accurate; but not particularly helpful to the employee.
 We need to give the agent some knowledge about the company’s expense policies and procedures.